Improved log-Sobolev inequalities, hypercontractivity and uncertainty principle on the hypercube: Non-linear log-Sobolev inequalities

-It appeared in information theory~\cite[(2.3)]{stam1959some} and~\cite{costa1984similarity} as a solution to the problem of minimizing Fisher information subject to differential entropy constraint (the minimizer is Gaussian density). \item More generally, the $p=2$ inequalities were introduced into operator theory by Davies and Simon~\cite{davies1984ultracontractivity} under the name of entropy-energy inequalities; see~\cite{bakry1994hypercontractivite} for a survey. \item A $p=2$ inequality for the hypercube was proved in~\cite{samorodnitsky2008modified} for the purpose of showing that the Faber-Krahn problem on the hypercube is asymptotically solved by a Hamming ball.
-Same reference mentioned~\cite[paragraph after (11)]{samorodnitsky2008modified} a tightening of hypercontractivity~\eqref{eq:bonami} for $p_0=2$ and functions of large entropy, although no proof was published at the time. \end{itemize}
+where $\gamma = \matn(0,I_n)$ (to see equivalence, take $f^2(x) = \lambda h^2(\lambda x) (2\pi)^{n/2} e^{\|x\|^2/2}$ with $\lambda = (4 \int \|\nabla h\|^2)^{-{1\over 2}}$ and integrate by parts).
+It is known~\cite{Carlen91} that~\eqref{eq:eucl_nlsi} (resp.,~\eqref{eq:lsi_gross}) is saturated by and only by Gaussian densities (resp., exponentials).
+In particular, taking $f=e^{ax - a^2}$ in~\eqref{eq:lsi_gross} shows that for Ornstein-Uhlenbeck semigroup no improvement of~\eqref{eq:lsi_gross}, in the sense of Def.~\ref{def:nlsi} is possible (linear LSI is the best one). \item More generally, the $p=2$ inequalities were introduced into operator theory by Davies and Simon~\cite{davies1984ultracontractivity} under the name of entropy-energy inequalities; see~\cite{bakry1994hypercontractivite} for a survey. \item A $p=2$ inequality for the hypercube was proved in~\cite{samorodnitsky2008modified} for the purpose of showing that the Faber-Krahn problem on the hypercube is asymptotically solved by a Hamming ball.
+Same reference mentioned~\cite[paragraph after (11)]{samorodnitsky2008modified} a tightening of hypercontractivity~\eqref{eq:bonami} for $p_0=2$ and functions of large entropy, although no proof was published at the time.

+\item Miclo~\cite{miclo1999majoration} proved a class of restricted entropy-energy inequalities: Given continuous $\phi:\mreals_+\to\mreals_+$ such that $\phi(x)/(x\ln x)$ is monotonically increasing for large enough $x$ there exists a continuous increasing $\psi$ and a universal constant $C>0$ such that